Reasons For Your Child’s Puffy Gums

 • Advanced Periodontitis: Periodontitis can lead to your gums receding significantly, further bone loss, and the loosening of teeth.
 Without intervention, it could result in tooth loss.

 Swollen gums from bacteria can begin as early as when they get their first tooth.
 Inflammation is frequently caused by bacteria that thrive in the warm, moist environment of the mouth.
-When these bacteria accumulate along the gumline, they can lead to the formation of plaque, which, if not properly cleaned, can irritate the gums, causing them to become swollen and sensitive.
+When these bacteria accumulate along the gumline, they can lead to the formation of plaque which can irritate the gums, causing them to become swollen and sensitive.
 This is particularly common in young children who are still learning the importance of dental hygiene.
 The introduction of new teeth provides additional surfaces for bacteria to adhere to, increasing the risk of gum inflammation.

 Symptoms of an Abscessed Tooth